stevavoliajvar/stop_cloudflare/PEOPLE.md

 "A Cloudflare issue caused this for me.
 Check your firewall settings.
 Super annoying!" by @[zackkatz](https://twitter.com/zackkatz/status/1110375889978548224)

+"Oh.
+Captchas get new meaning!
+They should change "prove you're not a robot", to "prove you're a human"." by @[majek04](https://twitter.com/majek04/status/790835167317360640)

 "I keep being unable to login to your site.
 It's throwing this annoying error.
 Credentials are correct for sure." by @[tsopicland](https://twitter.com/tsopicland/status/1111368061368631297)

 "The error 502s I keep getting when using your site are getting annoying.
 Cloudflare says its a host issue - "Server reported a bad gateway" Please sort this out!" by @[mrfuzzy](https://twitter.com/mrfuzzy/status/1099438055755313152)